antoniobarbalau/antoniobarbalau.github.io/kernel.md

 1. Internalizing Socrates

-    I like to group this into what I call the three half hours: half an hour exercise, half an hour zazen, half an hour reading Plato.
-Though ideally they could be, these do not have to be dedicated time slots.
-I can chant the heart sutra or watch my breath during commute.
-I can practice nembutsu while cooking.
-I can also read during commute.
-I can engage in physical exercise with my family or friends.
-The half hour zazen accounts for 20min zazen plus a few minutes to prepare, e.g. light an incense stick and prepare my seat, and a few minutes to chant the vows and the heart sutra afterwards.
+    I like to group this into what I call **the core hour: 20min sport, 20min zazen, 20min Plato**.
+I usually do them in this order, spreaded throughout the day.
+Sport in the morning, zazen in the middle of the day, Plato in the evening.

 2. Studying and experiencing Nature